instituutnederlandsetaal/BlackLab/site/docs/server/configuration.md

     # (only relevant if you've configured private indices and authorization)
     maxNumberOfIndicesPerUser: 10

+    # Should inline tags and relations be indexed case- and accent-sensitive?
+    # This used to be the default, but we've switched over to case-insensitive
+    # indexing by default.
+    relationsSensitive: false

 # Plugin options.
 Plugins allow you to automatically convert files (e.g. .html, .docx) or
 # apply linguistic tagging before indexing via BLS (experimental functionality).